VirendraArekar/nodejs-api-boilerplate/README.md

 This project is an adaptation of the project [RESTful API Node Server Boilerplate](https://github.com/hagopj13/node-express-boilerplate) using a [PostgreSQL](https://www.postgresql.org) database with [Prisma](https://www.prisma.io) ORM.
 Many of the files are just an adaptation to [TypeScript](https://www.typescriptlang.org) from the files of the previously mentioned project.

+## Prisma
+You can any of this database by add database url in env file and then change

+# change provider
+datasource db {
+  provider = "postgresql"
+  url      = env("DATABASE_URL")
+}

+# support database
+ - CockroachDB
+ - MariaDB
+ - Microsoft SQL Server
+ - MongoDB
+ - MySQL
+ - PostgreSQL
+ - SQLite

 ## Quick Start

 Clone the repo: